University of Illinois, Urbana-Champaign

 Will only run Apple approved programs.

-Programs that ran on top of single program Microsoft DOS to allow the illusion of true multi-program Graphical User Interface.
+Programs that ran on top of single program Microsoft DOS to allow the illusion of true multi-program Graphical User Interface.1991 to present - Linux

 Very popular because they maintained compatibility with old Microsoft DOS programs.
 Businesses in particular wanted that compatibility.